edoatley/azure-tf-iac-testing/Post2.md

 ok      github.com/edoatley/azure-tf-iac-testing        83.220s
 ```

-but if what you want to test deploying all the modules then you are likely better off using the `run-all` command.
+This said if what you want to test deploying all the modules then you are likely better off using the `run-all` command
+as this is more realistic.

 ### Step 5.
-Making a more useful clean test
+Making a more useful, clean test

 The long running nature of an apply-all test does make for an interesting challenge where you either:

-- run a long running test many times
+- run a long running test many times each with a single assertion
 - have a single long running test that needs to check many things rather than the ideal of making a single assertion per test

 To refactor around this a little I created the following test this: